pete312/codeit/README.md

 ======

-Use codeit aid code writing by using inline watch functions to colorize and visualize data.
-There is a helper to make shell commands easier to make
+Use codeit to aid code writing by using inline watch functions to colorize and visualize data.
+There is a helper to make shell commands easier and table creation

 label
 -----